Warringah freeway upgrade: air quality monitoring

 The Warringah freeway upgrade project is part of the construction of the western harbour tunnel.

-In response to community concern about air quality impacts from the construction, we have set up an air monitoring program to provide information about local air quality.
+In response to community concern about air quality impacts from the construction, we have set up an air monitoring program to provide real-time information about local air quality.

 Monitoring locations